 The public rule was revised to be consistent with the 2012 King County Shoreline Master Plan update, channel migration zone provisions in the Washington Administrative Code (WAC 173-26-221(3)(b)) and Washington State Department of Ecology guidance on channel migration zone mapping.
 The authority to update the public rule is granted in King County Code 2.98, 21A.02 and 21A.24.

 Public rule revision process

 In 2013, a draft revised public rule was released for a 45-day public comment period and a public meeting was held on Nov.
 20, 2013, during the comment period.
 King County responded to written and verbal comments and revised the draft public rule, improving both content and clarity.
 The King County Council adopted the final revised public rule on February 28, 2014, and it went into effect March 31, 2014.

 Preparation of channel migration zone maps using updated mapping methods will proceed through 2014 and beyond.
 King County plans to host a public meeting for each channel migration zone study area to present draft mapping and solicit public comments.

-For information about King County’s regulations in channel migration zones, please contact Steve Bottheim, King County Department of Permitting and Environmental Review. .
+For information about King County’s regulations in channel migration zones, please contact Department of Local Services, Permitting Division.